 psamm-import will produce some warnings if there are any aspects of the model that are going to be changed during import.
-In this case the warnings are notifying you that the species with a \b suffix have been converted to a boundary condition.
-You should also see information on whether the biomass reaction was identified, as well as some basic information on the model name, size and the default flux settings.
+In this case the warnings are notifying you that the metabolites with a b suffix have been converted to the boundary conditions of the model.
+There will also be information on what prefixes were removed from the metabolite IDs and if the importer was able to identify the Biomass Reaction in the model.
+This information is important to check to make sure that the model was imported correctly.
+After the import the model will be available and ready to use for any other PSAMM functions.

-2.3.3 Importing an Excel Model
+Importing an Excel Model